lastmjs/zwitterion/README.md

 ### Root File

 It's important to note that Zwitterion assumes that the root file (the file found at `/`) of your web application is always an `index.html` file.
-That `index.html` file must have a `<head>` element.
+That `index.html` file must have a `<head>` element for file watching to work (this will not be required in the future).

 ### ES Modules

-To support an ES module (import/export syntax), you must add the `type="module"` attribute to your script tags, for example:
+Zwitterion depends on native browser support for ES modules (import/export syntax).
+You must add the `type="module"` attribute to script tags that reference modules, for example:

 ```
-<script type="module" src="amazing-module.jsx"></script>
+<script type="module" src="amazing-module.ts"></script>
 ```

-Or from a non-html file (file extensions are left out in this case):
+Or from a non-html file (if you leave out the file extension it will be assumed to be a TypeScript file):

 ```
 import {amazingFunction} from './amazing-module';
 ```

-//TODO make sure this paragraph is correct for C/C++ files Any supported file type can be an ES module and can therefore import other ES modules.
-For Zwitterion's purposes, an ES module must have at least one import statement or one export statement.
-File extensions are left out of all import statements.
-File paths must be unique to file extensions.
-For example, if your file path is `./hello-world.ts`, there must be only one `./hello-world` file with any of the supported extensions.
-Zwitterion uses SystemJS under the hood to emulate native ES module behavior.

 ### Performance